jeffThompson/DesigningWithData/Week01_AnalogDataCollection/README.md

 ### INSPIRATION
-You can find images of these projects in this weeks' `Images` folder!
+:warning: Each week, you can find images of these projects in this weeks' `Images` folder!
 * *Dear Data* project by Georgia Lupi and Stefanie Posavec
 * *Feltron Annual Report* by Nicholas Felton
 * *Matchstick Graphs* by Anna Madeleine